 Let’s consider the case of Mark and Kim, two divorcees who marry and have one child together, who is still a minor.
 Mark, who is considerably older than Kim, has two grown children from a previous marriage as well as grandchildren, one of whom has special needs.

-Mark and Kim have a joint home together, rental property, life insurance, and retirement plans.
-But Mark also has a piece of land and an investment account that he inherited and are held in his name alone.
+Mark and Kim have a joint home, rental property, life insurance, and retirement plans.
+But Mark also inherited a piece of land and an investment account that is held in his name alone.

 We need to help Mark plan in a way that ensures everyone in his life is taken care of exactly according to his wishes.